 Are you unsure about what to look for in an engagement photo location in Washington DC?
-Do you know that you want gorgeous portraits but are uncertain about exactly what look and feel you’d like?
+Do you know that you want gorgeous portraits but are uncertain about exactly what look and feel you would like?
 Are you not from the area and not familiar with the best sites for engagement shoots?
 If any of this applies to you, then please do not worry!
 A lot of our couples come to us for help picking out a site for their engagement portraits.
 And as longtime DC residents and experienced engagement photographers, we know just what to recommend in these situations.
 When couples are unsure about where to do their engagement pictures, we always counsel them to go with a site that is flexible.
 A place that gives their images a little bit of a bunch of things they might like.
 The diverse elements that Georgetown Waterfront engagement photos have, for example.

 So what is it about that part of DC that gives it the versatility that you might want in an engagement photoshoot site?
 Writ large, it is the location.
 The Georgetown Waterfront is (not surprisingly) right by the Potomac River.
 That means you can get engagement portraits with a lot of natural elements.
 At the same time, the boardwalk area is just a few minutes walk from one of the most bustling and highly trafficked neighborhoods in DC.
 So photos with more city vibe are also a possibility.